How to Use Flex Pitch in Logic Pro

 Flex Pitch is Logic Pro’s built-in pitch correction and editing tool, letting you tune vocals and monophonic instruments without a separate plugin.
 If you want to learn how to use Flex Pitch in Logic Pro, the workflow is: enable Flex Pitch on a track, let Logic detect the notes, then drag each note to correct its pitch and fine-tune its character.

 This guide covers enabling Flex Pitch, editing notes and the per-note hot-spots that control vibrato, drift and gain.
 It applies to recent versions of Logic Pro, described generally where menu wording varies by version.
+If you just want to understand the broader process first, our guide on how to tune vocals covers the principles that apply in any DAW.

 Enabling Flex Pitch